lorin/epidemic-register/README.md

 ## Why care about consistency models?

+Roughly speaking, consistency models tell us how much of our intuitions about program behavior from the sequential world still hold when we deal with the concurrent world.

+ The stronger the consistency model, the more closely the concurrent system behaves to a sequential system.
+Conversely, the weaker the consistency model, the weirder the system seems to behave.

 ## Regular register

-In his paper "On Interprocess Communication" Lamport defines a *regular register* as a register where:
+In his paper [On Interprocess Communication][OIC], Lamport defines a *regular register* as a register where:

 * a read not concurrent with a write gets the correct value
 * a read that overlaps a write obtains either the old or new value